biancahpp/todo/README.md

 # To-do App #

-This app was built using React and CSS.
+This app was built using ReactJS and CSS.

 ## Introduction ##